 Another mainstay of safari accommodation in Kenya are the many lodges found around the country.
 This is the equivalent of spending a night in a quality hotel far into the natural wilderness.

-These resort-like sites offer many luxuries such as bars, lounges, and even swimming pools.
+Many luxuries such as bars, lounges, and even swimming pools.
 Most lodges are usually designed using local materials and are very often bedecked with beautiful local art.

 Whilst on safari it is more common to spend a night in a lodge, campsite or tented camp, hotels are still your best option if you’re staying in urban Kenya.
 This is an especially good option for visitors looking for somewhere to stay in Nairobi.

 The quality of hotels in cities around the country varies depending on budgets and available amenities.
 For people looking to travel on a tight budget, there are numerous youth hostels, whilst those looking for a luxury experience can choose from many big brand luxury and 5 star hotels in the bigger more popular cities.

 Those looking for a more private abode during a trip to the country can easily choose from one of the rental homes found around the country.
 These can vary from old fashioned Swahili houses in the northern regions to refined colonial mansions, depending on your travel budget.